Greco-Turkish War (1919–1922): Turkish advance on Smyrna

 On 2 September, Eskişehir was captured and the Greek government asked Britain to arrange a truce that would at least preserve its rule in Smyrna.
 However Mustafa Kemal Atatürk had categorically refused to acknowledge even a temporary Greek occupation of Smyrna, calling it a foreign occupation, and pursued an aggressive military policy instead.
 Balıkesir and Bilecik were taken on 6 September, and Aydın the next day.
 Manisa was taken on 8 September.
 The government in Athens resigned.
+The road from Uşak to Smyrna was filled with Turkish corpses.
 Turkish cavalry entered Smyrna on 9 September.
 Gemlik and Mudanya fell on 11 September, with an entire Greek division surrendering.
 The expulsion of the Greek Army from Anatolia was completed on 18 September.
 As historian George Lenczowski has put it: "Once started, the offensive was a dazzling success.
 Within two weeks the Turks drove the Greek army back to the Mediterranean Sea."

 The vanguards of Turkish cavalry entered the outskirts of Smyrna on 9 September.
 On the same day, the Greek headquarters had evacuated the town.
 The Turkish cavalry rode into the town around eleven o'clock on the Saturday morning of 9 September.
 On 10 September, with the possibility of social disorder, Mustafa Kemal was quick to issue a proclamation, sentencing to death any Turkish soldier who harmed non-combatants.
 A few days before the Turkish capture of the city, Mustafa Kemal's messengers distributed leaflets with this order written in Greek.
 Mustafa Kemal said that the Ankara government would not be held responsible for any occurrence of a massacre.
+The Turkish cavalry did not engage in any conflict with Christian civilians.

+On 13 September, the Greek and Armenian quarters of the city were burned, while the Turkish as well as Jewish quarters were unharmed.
 Atrocities were committed against Greek and Armenian populaces, and their properties were pillaged.
-Most of the eye-witness reports identified troops from the Turkish army having set the fire in the city.
-The Greek and Armenian quarters of the city were burned, the Turkish as well as Jewish quarters stood.
+Most of the eye-witness reports identified troops from the Turkish army having set fire to the city.